-Boostrix-IPV is a medicine containing the active ingredient(s) diphtheria + tetanus + whooping cough + polio vaccine.
+Boostrix-IPV is a medicine containing the active ingredient(s) diphtheria + tetanus + pertussis 3 component + polio trivalent vaccine.
 On this page you will find out more about Boostrix-IPV, including side effects, age restrictions, food interactions and whether the medicine is subsidised by the government on the pharmaceutical benefits scheme (PBS)

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.
 Always read the label.
 If symptoms persist see your healthcare professional. healthdirect medicines information is not intended for use in an emergency.
 If you are suffering an acute illness, overdose, or emergency condition, call triple zero (000) and ask for an ambulance.

 Reasonable care has been taken to provide accurate information at the time of creation.
 This information is not intended to substitute medical advice, diagnosis or treatment and should not be exclusively relied on to manage or diagnose a medical condition.
 Please refer to our terms and conditions.